olegkrivtsov/using-zend-framework-3-book/README.md

 ZF3 API reference can be found here: https://olegkrivtsov.github.io/zf3-api-reference/html/

-Sorry for mistakes if you find them - English is my second language.
-Hope you enjoy the book!
+Sorry for mistakes if you find them - English is my second language, so feel free to ask if you don't understand what I'm talking about :) Hope you enjoy the book!

 Oleg Krivtsov